gagolews/genieclust/README.md

 labels = g.fit_predict(X)
 ```

-The tutorials and the package documentation is available
+Tutorials and the package documentation are available
 [here](https://genieclust.gagolewski.com/).

 *To learn more about Python, check out Marek's recent open-access (free!) textbook*